thebosslol66/System2022/README.md

 The randomly chosen words are taken from SERV_WORD_FILE_PATH.
 If the user decides to save his nickname after a game, this saves the results in the macro file RESULT_FILE.

-### Utils

-Here we define 5 function used in the project:

-* unsigned int randInt(unsigned int max);
-It generate a random number on 32 bytes to avoid problem with rand() generator.
-On some computer tis function can renuturn only number less then 32000.
-Our dict contai about 32500 so we decided to create this function.

-* int have_space(char * str);
-Common function for hangman_cli and hangman_serv for verifying if pseudo entered is valid and contain no space.
-We don't want to have duplicated function so we put it here.

-* void flush(FILE * fp);
-Mainly use to flush stdin when we get a char with fget() to avoid undesirable chars.

-* size_t count_file_lines(FILE * fp);
-A general function to count number of lines in a file.
-It takes in argument the file pointer.

-* int digit_in_number(int nb);
-Count the number of digits in a number.
-We use it to create dinamically the name of fifo used by client and server.

 ### Project testing